 Mark Harman Boys’ Choir Conductor (6-12th Grade)

-Mark Harman has been Director of Vocal Music at Fremont High School for seventeen years.
+Mark Harman has served as Director of Vocal Music at Fremont High School since 2001.
 Prior to his tenure at Fremont, he spent two years in the Raymond Central Public Schools teaching K-12 Vocal Music.
 He received his Bachelor of Arts degree in 1999 from Hastings College and his Masters of Music degree in 2007 from the University of Nebraska-Lincoln.

 Beginning his second season singing with the Master Chorale, Mr. Harman knows the value of excellent music education, and has experienced Sing Omaha’s high standards firsthand.
 Mr. Harman is excited to be joining the Sing Omaha faculty, and is ready to welcome the Boys’ Choir to the organization!